create-se4ai/website/blog/2022-09-21-past/event/Trainee_Talk July17_2026.md

 <p class="Trainee_Talks_July17"><img src={Trainee_Talks_July17}/></p>

-**On Friday, July 17, 2026,** CREATE SE4AI hosted another edition of Trainee Talks, featuring MASc candidate Kawsar Ahmed Bhuiyan, a member of the REALISE Lab at Concordia University under the supervision of Prof. Diego Elias Costa.
+**On Friday, July 17 at 10 AM** CREATE SE4AI hosted another edition of Trainee Talks, featuring MASc candidate Kawsar Ahmed Bhuiyan, a member of the REALISE Lab at Concordia University under the supervision of Prof. Diego Elias Costa.
 Kawsar presented his work titled "Beyond Compliance: A Large-scale Study on the Completeness and Consistency of the GitHub SBOMs."

 **Abstract:**